-I decided to treat my kids to some road-trip super food, based loosely on their favorite treats – dried mango, pistachios, and chocolate.
+This tropical trail mix is like a road-trip superfood, based loosely on a few of my favorite treats – dried mango, pistachios, and chocolate.
 These three magical ingredients would be pretty fabulous on their own, but I thought I’d experiment and create a little tropical trail mix masterpiece.

 - 1 cup roasted almonds